Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 ## .env

-For this file we will keep it in this format
+For this file, we will keep it in this format

 ```js
 PORT=
 MONGOURI=
 SECRET=
 ```
+*Note -: For a JWT using the HS256 algorithm, your secret should be a cryptographically secure, randomly generated string of at least 64 hexadecimal characters (which corresponds to 256 bits).*

-**Always Keep this file in .gitignore!!.
+**Always keep this file in .gitignore!!.
 This file should not be pushed to any repo.
-Additionaly put node_modules folder in .gitignore too**
+Additionally, put node_modules folder in .gitignore too**

 ## Server.js